dissorial/doc-chatbot/README.md

 ## Run the app

 Run `npm run dev`.
 Once the local dev environment launches, log in with Google, and then go to `Settings` in the bottom left corner.
-Upload your PDF files and give them a 'namespace'.
+Upload your files and give them a 'namespace'.
 Here, 'namespace' is synonymous with being the topic of your conversation.
 This way, you can upload multiple files to multiple namespaces, and maintain several conversations about different topics and documents.

 ---

-## Chatting with PDF files
+## Chatting with files

 If you retrun to the home page now, you should see your namespace(s) on the left sidebar.
-Click on it, create a new chat and have a conversation with the PDF files embedded for that particular namespace.
+Click on it, create a new chat and have a conversation with the files embedded for that particular namespace.

 ---